joaovitor123jv/upack/README.md

 1. To use it, clone the repository with:
   `git clone https://github.com/joaovitor123jv/upack`

-2. then go to the clond directory:
+2. Go to the cloned directory:
   `cd upack`

 3. then run it with:
-  `./upack`
+  `sudo ./upack` (sudo required only on first run)

 If upack can't run, you probably will need to install ruby interpreter...
   * On Debian/Ubuntu: